One way for executing code in a separate thread is to instantiate a Runnable object,

 If the thread needs to return with a value,

-method, which can return with an object.
+It has a call method, which can return with an object.

-class implements the Callable
+The LengthOf class implements the Callable interface and

-returns with an Integer
+returns with an Integer.

-and returns with the length of that String
+It receives a String and returns with the length of that String.

 This is a long running operation because it needs three seconds to calculate the length.

-Not like the run
+Not like the run method, the call is allowed to throw Exception,

-method is not surrounded with a try/catch
+so the sleep method is not surrounded with a try/catch block.

 package com.programcodex.concurrency.executors.future;